Nomination and confirmation to the Supreme Court of the United States: Full Senate

 Similarly, the Senate has the prerogative to take no action on a nomination, or to table it, effectively eliminating any prospect of the person's confirmation.
 Though frequently attempted over the years, a successful vote to table a nomination has been a rare occurrence.
 Even so, this procedure was successfully used to block several nominees of presidents John Tyler (1841–1845) and Millard Fillmore (1850–1853).
 In modern time, the decision in 2016 by Senate leadership to take no action on the Garland nomination was unique, and received significant push back from scholars and in public opinion challenging whether their refusal to meaningfully consider a duly nominated and well qualified individual contravened their Appointments Clause responsibility to "advise and consent".

 Under Senate rules, nominations still pending when the Senate adjourns at the end of a session or recesses for more than 30 days are returned to the president unless the Senate, by unanimous consent, waives the rule.
-If the president still desires Senate consideration of a returned nomination, he or she must submit a new nomination when the Senate returns in the new session or following its extended recess.
+The president must submit a new nomination when the Senate returns in the new session or following its extended recess if the president still desires Senate consideration of a returned nomination.
 Eisenhower re-nominated John Harlan in January 1955, when the new Congress convened.
 Obama's successor, Donald Trump, nominated Neil Gorsuch to fill the Scalia vacancy shortly after his inauguration.

 Once the Senate has taken final action on a nomination, the secretary of the Senate attests to a resolution of confirmation or rejection and sends it to the president.
 After receiving a resolution of confirmation, the president may then sign and deliver a commission officially appointing the nominee to the Court.
 The appointee then must take two oaths before executing the duties of the office: the constitutional oath, which is used for every federal and state officeholder below the president, and the judicial oath used for all federal judges.
 The general practice in recent decades has been to hold the oath ceremony at either the White House or the Supreme Court Building.
 It is at this point that a person has taken "the necessary steps toward becoming a member of the Court."